-Talking about 'the problem' may imply that Indigenous people are the problem, or that non-Indigenous people can 'fix' the problem.
+Talking about 'the problem' may imply that First Nations people are the problem, or that non-Indigenous people can 'fix' the problem.

 Australians Together does (technically) exist to address a problem, but the language we use is of great importance, and is highly sensitive.
-For instance, even mentioning the word 'problem' can make people feel uncomfortable because of the way this term has been applied to Indigenous Australians in the past.
+For instance, even mentioning the word 'problem' can make people feel uncomfortable because of the way this term has been applied to First Nations people in the past.
 We acknowledge this point of view and prefer to use the term 'our challenge' as we seek to promote a message of mutual responsibility, capacity and reciprocity.

-As an organisation we avoid perpetuating the 'deficit discourse' regarding Indigenous Australians.
-That is, discussions regarding Indigenous people (in the media, research, politics, health and education) overwhelmingly represent Indigenous identity in a narrative of negativity, deficiency and disempowerment.
+As an organisation we avoid perpetuating the 'deficit discourse' regarding First Nations people.
+That is, discussions regarding Aboriginal and Torres Strait Islander people (in the media, research, politics, health and education) overwhelmingly represent First Nations identity in a narrative of negativity, deficiency and disempowerment.

 Using the term 'problem' reinforces this deficit discourse.
-Australians Together rejects this dominant discourse, instead seeking to engage in a more positive, creative and honest conversation about Indigenous Australia, without denying or trivialising the real and complex impacts of colonisation on Indigenous people.
+Australians Together rejects this dominant discourse, instead seeking to engage in a more positive, creative and honest conversation about our nation, without denying or trivialising the real and complex impacts of colonisation on First Nations people.

-We've discerned a challenge stemming from a lack of understanding, value and respect between Indigenous and non-Indigenous Australians, resulting in injustice and disadvantage for many Indigenous people.
-This challenge is shared by all Australians.
+We've discerned a challenge stemming from a lack of understanding, value and respect between First Nations people and non-Indigenous Australians, resulting in injustice and disadvantage for many First Nations people.
+This challenge is shared by many people.